tumblr-byte/Wildlife-Protection-Chain/README.md

 - **Human-in-the-loop Validation** – Key frame extraction allows people to **verify AI outputs** instead of relying blindly on automation.
 - **Sustainability Focused** – Scales into conservation tech for long-term environmental monitoring.

-  **Note:** For best results, upload **high-quality images or videos with good lighting**.
-Low-resolution or poorly lit media may affect detection accuracy.

 ---